 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

 6 Public Meeting Non- The City held a Public Attendance at the N/A N/A

 targeted/broad Meeting to share the Public Meeting was

 community results of the Fair minimal.
 One

 Housing Survey and reporter from a

 request input on local radio station

 potential strategies attended the

 to address fair meeting and

 housing violations. interviewed the

-Community
+No residents Community

-Services
+attended the Services

-Coordinator for the
+meeting.
+One Coordinator for the

-City and the
+reporter requested a City and the

-Executive Director
+#1 copy of the survey Executive Director

-of the Housing
+results and asked a of the Housing

+few questions.
 Authority.
 The

 information from

 the interview was

 later broadcast on

-the radio.
+local radio.
 Other

 attendees were

 members of City

 staff.
 No

 comments were

 received regarding

 survey results.

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-response/attendance comments received not accepted

-and reasons

-7 Public Meeting Non- The City held a Public
+7 Public Meeting Non- The City held a Public No comments were N/A

-targeted/broad Meeting to share the
+targeted/broad Meeting to share the received.

 community results of the

 Community Needs

 Survey and request

 resident input on the

 most impactful use of

 CDBG funds.
+No

+residents attended "

+the meeting.
+Two

+members of City staff

+stopped by to ,

+observe the

+community response.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+response/attendance comments received and reasons

-8 Public Hearing Non- The City held a Public N/A
+8 Public Hearing Non- The City held a Public A Public Hearing N/A N/A

-targeted/broad Hearing following the
+targeted/broad Hearing following the was held at the

-community 30-day comment
+II. community 30-day comment regular meeting of

-period to seek
+period to seek City Council.
+The

-additional public
+additional public Hearing opened at

-input prior to
+input prior to 6:08 PM and a brief

-presenting the 2020-
+presenting the 2020- synopsis of the

-2024 Consolidated
+2024 Consolidated Consolidated Plan

-Plan and 2020 Action
+Plan and 2020 Action and Annual Action

-Plan to City Council
+Plan to City Council Plan was provided.

-for approval and
+for approval and Hearing no

-submission to HUD.
+submission to HUD. comments or

+questions from

+attendees at the

+meeting, the Public

+Hearing was closed

+at 6:12 PM.